soilwise-he/SoilWise-documentation/tech/docs/technical_components/governance.md

 Image credited to IDSA: The Reference Architecture Model

-### Components/ Design of a data space (based on the IDSA)
+## Components/ Design of a data space (based on the IDSA)

-Thereare different approaches to designing data spaces, but the IDS-RAM (reference architecturemodel) of IDSA the International Data Space Association, which is characterizedby an open, reliable and federated architecture for cross-sectoral dataexchange, can be taken as a benchmark, containing at least a basic set ofcomponents necessary to build a robust data space.
+There are different approaches to designing data spaces, but the IDS-RAM (reference architecture model) of IDSA the International Data Space Association, which is characterized by an open, reliable and federated architecture for cross-sectoral data exchange, can be taken as a benchmark, containing at least a basic set of components necessary to build a robust data space.

-The mostimportant components of Data Spaces are briefly described below.
+The most important components of Data Spaces are briefly described below.

-### Connectors:
+### Connectors
-The Connector is the central technical component for secureand trusted data exchange, through which participants access data in a Data Space.
+The Connector is the central technical component for secure and trusted data exchange, through which participants access data in a Data Space.
 It is handling the data according to policies defined by the data owner interms of access and usage rights, thus ensuring its sovereignty.
-IDSconnectors for instance can publish the description of their data endpoints atan IDS meta-data broker.
-This allows potential data consumers to look upavailable data sources and data in terms of content, structure quality, actuality and other attributes (source: IDSA).
+IDS connectors for instance can publish the description of their data endpoints atan IDS meta-data broker.
+This allows potential data consumers to look up available data sources and data in terms of content, structure quality, actuality and other attributes (source: IDSA).

 Connectors can be certified in order to prevent malfunctionand to guarantee their integrity and compliance.

-### Intermediaries:
+### Intermediaries
-Intermediaries are services provided by third parties thatare necessary for publishing, searching and registering transactions.
+Intermediaries are services provided by third parties that are necessary for publishing, searching and registering transactions.
 Some of the intermediaries are:

-- ### Vocabulary providers:
+**Vocabulary providers**

-Vocabulary providers manage andoffer vocabularies and ontologies, reference data models and metadata toannotate and classify data sets, describe the datasets’relationships and define possibleconstraints.
-This allows data to be systematically organized, categorized andlabelled, thus improving interoperability.
+Vocabulary providers manage and offer vocabularies and ontologies, reference data models and metadata to annotate and classify data sets, describe the datasets’ relationships and define possible constraints.
+This allows data to be systematically organized, categorized and labelled, thus improving interoperability.

-- ### Metadata broker:
+**Metadata broker**

-According to IDSA, the MetadataBroker forms the referenceimplementation for registration and search functionality compliantwith International Data Spaces.
-As such, it follows the generic connectorarchitecture described in the reference architecture model. (https://www.dataspaces.fraunhofer.de/en/software/broker.html#:~:text=The%20Metadata%20Broker%20constitutes%20the,in%20the%20reference%20architecture%20model)
+According to IDSA, the Metadata Broker forms the reference implementation for registration and search functionality compliant with International Data Spaces.
+As such, it follows the generic connector architecture described in the reference [architecture model](https://www.dataspaces.fraunhofer.de/en/software/broker.html#:~:text=The%20Metadata%20Broker%20constitutes%20the,in%20the%20reference%20architecture%20model){target=_blank}.

-- ### Identity providers:
+**Identity providers**

-An identity provider is a system entity that creates, maintains, manages and validates identityinformation for clients and also provides authentication services for trustedapplications within a federated or distributed network.
+An identity provider is a system entity that creates, maintains, manages and validates identity information for clients and also provides authentication services for trusted applications within a federated or distributed network.
 (Source: wiki).

-- ### Clearing house:
+**Clearing house**

-Clearing house allows to keepcontrol of the operationscarried out.
-The IDS clearing house for instance providesdecentralized and auditable traceability of all transactions if needed.
+Clearing house allows to keep control of the operations carried out.
+The IDS clearing house for instance provides decentralized and auditable traceability of all transactions if needed.

 CONNECTOR: